By Glen C. Strathy

 At the same time, we have tried to present these tips and secrets simply.
 We aim to give you enough theory to nurture your imagination and make your novel writing process easier.
 Just remember that you shouldn't spend so much energy mastering the theory that you fall out of touch with your passion.

-Part 5: Creating Archetypal Characters Discover how to write a novel using archetypal characters to fulfill the required dramatic functions and create tension.
+Discover how to write a novel using archetypal characters to fulfill the required dramatic functions in your story and create tension.

-Part 6: How to Create Characters Who Are Memorable and Believable Tips on how to make your novel's characters 3-dimensional.
+Tips on how to make your novel's characters memorable, believable, and original.